SteppingStones/AlphabeticalNumericals/README.md

 * hei - eight, pronounced hey iy.
 * ini - nine, pronounced iy niy.
 * @ze - zero, or UTF-8 character 0040 before all alphabet characters.
 Pronounced at zuh.
 * jde - Latin decem for ten.
-Ten means the second column so all bases use it.
+Ten, unusable in this case, means the second column so all bases use it.
 Pronounced jay duh.
 * k
 * l
 * m